 Ingredients For 4-6 Servings

 Here’s our contribution to the recipe.
-Use one or more of these garnishes create your own signature version.
+Use one or more of these garnishes create your own signature version of Oysters Rockefeller.
 Call it Oysters Rockefeller à la [Your Name].

 1. FILL 2 baking dishes halfway with rock salt.
 Shuck the oysters over a large measuring cup (e.g. Pyrex with a lip) or bowl to catch their liquor and reserve it (you should have about 1/2 cup).
 Discard the top shells.
 Loosen the oysters from the bottoms of their shells with a knife.
 Nestle 6 shucked oysters in their shells into each bed of rock salt; chill.

 2. MAKE the roux.
 Melt the butter in a 2-quart saucepan over medium heat.
 Add the flour and cook until smooth, stirring, about 2 minutes.
 Add the oyster liquor; cook until the mixture thickens into a paste, about 2 minutes.

 3. STIR in the cayenne, scallions, celery, tarragon, parsley, and salt and pepper.
 Reduce heat to medium-low; cook until soft, about 1 hour.
 Transfer to a food processor, add bread crumbs, and process into a smooth paste, about 2 minutes.